MaxLap/activerecord_where_assoc/README.md

 my_post.comments.where_assoc_not_exists(:author, is_admin: true)

 # Find my_user's posts that have comments by an admin
-# Uses a Symbol to use a scope that exists on Author
+# Uses the block shortcut to use a scope that exists on Author
 my_user.posts.where_assoc_exists(:comments_authors, &:admins)

 # Find my_user's posts that have at least 5 non-spam comments